 NWSB Insider and Seattle Seahawks blogger Brett Bivens will weigh in each week with that state of the Seahawks with regards to the NFL injury report.
 He’ll watch for player news, read the updated practice reports, and will always do his best to provide clear an accurate NFL injuries updates, and player injury news.
-Week 2 features the Cowboys vs. Seahawks.
-Russell Okung, Zach Miller, and Charly Martin are the big names to watch this week.
+Week 4 features the Seahawks vs. Rams.
+James Carpenter, Anthony McCoy, John Moffitt, and Zach Miller are names to watch this week.

 NWSB Insider and Seattle Seahawks blogger Brandon Choate brings us this week’s Love ’em & Hate ’em between the Green Bay Packers and Seattle Seahawks in week 3 of NFL action.
 The spotlight was on Seattle for Monday Night Football – and it was a BIG night.
 The game had everything, including 8 sacks from a defensive line featuring Chris Clemsons and Bruce Irvin, plus some timely TD’s from Golden Tate.